open-guides/og-aws/README.md

 -	🔹Redshift does not support multi-AZ deployments.
 Building multi-AZ clusters is not trivial.
 [Here](https://blogs.aws.amazon.com/bigdata/post/Tx13ZDHZANSX9UX/Building-Multi-AZ-or-Multi-Region-Amazon-Redshift-Clusters) is an example using Kinesis.
 -	🔸Beware of storing multiple small tables in Redshift.
 The way Redshift tables are laid out on disk makes it impractical.
 The minimum space required to store a table (in MB) is nodes * slices/node * columns.
 For example, on a 16 node cluster an empty table with 20 columns will occupy 640MB on disk.
 -	⏱ Query performance degrades significatly during data ingestion.
 [WLM (Workload Management)](http://docs.aws.amazon.com/redshift/latest/dg/c_workload_mngmt_classification.html) tweaks help to some extent.
 However, if you need consistent read performance, consider having replica clusters (at the extra cost) and swap them during update.
 -	❗ Never resize a live cluster.
 The resize operation takes hours depending on the dataset size.
-In rare cases, the operation may also get stuck and you'll end up having the non-functional cluster.
+In rare cases, the operation may also get stuck and you'll end up having a non-functional cluster.
 The safer approach is to create a new cluster from a snapshot, resize the new cluster and shut down the old one.
 -	Redshift has reserved keywords which are not present in Postgres (see full list [here](https://docs.aws.amazon.com/redshift/latest/dg/r_pg_keywords.html)).
 Watch out for DELTA ([Delta Encodings](https://docs.aws.amazon.com/redshift/latest/dg/c_Delta_encoding.html)).
--	Redshift does not support many Postgres functions,most notably several date/time-related and aggregation functions.
+-	Redshift does not support many Postgres functions, most notably several date/time-related and aggregation functions.
 See the [full list here](https://docs.aws.amazon.com/redshift/latest/dg/c_unsupported-postgresql-functions.html).

 EMR
 ---